6connect/irrpt/README.md

 Requirements
 ------------

-* Aggregate    >= 1.5     (ftp://ftp.isc.org/isc/aggregate/)
 * CVS                     (http://www.gnu.org/software/cvs/)
 * PHP          >= 4.3     (http://www.php.net/downloads.php)
 * CVSweb       Optional   (http://people.freebsd.org/~scop/cvsweb/)

-Note to Debian users: Your "aggregate" package is not the same as the one listed above.

 Note to FreeBSD users: If you are building from ports you probably want to use PHP 5 and make certain that you have compiled the POSIX extension